 Total Maximum Daily Load.
-A calculation of the maximum amount of a pollutant that a waterbody can receive and still safely meet water quality standards.
+A calculation of the maximum amount of a pollutant that a waterbody can receive and still meet water quality standards.

-Transactional Screening Analysis.
+Transaction Screen Process.
 A study/report for potential environmental contamination conducted as a limited environmental due diligence, in place of a Phase I ESA.
 Governed by ASTM standards.